hashbangcode/drupal-services-talk/src/slides.md

 ## Tips For Creating Services

 - Services make unit testing much easier.
-  - Test your services on their own with unit testing.
+  - Test your services on their own with <strong>unit testing</strong>.
-  - Then move up to functional testing for test services working together.
+  - Then move up to <strong>functional testing</strong> for testing services working together.
-  - Functional tests can test your module controllers, forms, drush commands etc.
+  - <strong>Functional tests</strong> can test your module controllers, forms, drush commands etc.

 ---